Harold (improvisation): History

 When The Committee disbanded in 1972, improv company Improvisation, Inc. was the only company in America continuing to perform the group's "original" Harold: a 45-minute free-form piece that would seamlessly move from one "Harold technique" to another.
 In 1974, in Los Angeles, former Committee member Gary Austin co-founded The Groundlings, using improv-as-a-tool.
 In 1976, two former Improvisation, Inc. performers, Michael Bossier and John Elk, formed Spaghetti Jam, performing in San Francisco's Old Spaghetti Factory through 1983.
-Spaghetti Jam performed Harolds while also turning Spolin games and Harold techniques into stand-alone performance pieces (i.e., shortform improv).
+Spaghetti Jam performed Harolds while also turning Spolin games and Harold techniques into standalone performance pieces (i.e., short-form improv).

 The 1994 book Truth in Comedy describes a "training wheels Harold" as three acts (or "beats"), each with three scenes and a group segment.
 With each beat, the three scenes return.
 By the end of the piece, the three scenes have converged.

 Modified Harolds

 Some modern improv forms are Harolds with an added requirement.
 These include: